BrandenLaCour/Bar_Hero/README.md

 # Bar Hero
 This project was intially created to help with accountabilty at large arcade style bars.
 The focus was to create a simple ui that managers could use to check off common upkeep tasks and repairs of machines.
-This means availability to take pictures and save them, check of tasks, and when urgent repairs are complete, all management will get an email.
+This means availability to take pictures and save them, check off tasks, and when urgent repairs are complete, all management will get an email.

 I had built this app quickly to get a prototype available to pitch to the client.